guard/guard/README.md

 ### ignore

 The `ignore` method allows you to ignore specific paths.
-This comes is handy when you have large amounts of non-source data in you project.
+This comes in handy when you have large amounts of non-source data in you project.
 By default [`.rbx`, `.bundle`, `.git`, `.svn`, `log`, `tmp`, `vendor`](https://github.com/guard/listen/blob/master/lib/listen/directory_record.rb#L14) are ignored.
 Please note that method only accept regexps.
 More on the [Listen README](https://github.com/guard/listen#the-patterns-for-filtering-and-ignoring-paths).